 Nine times out of ten, tinnitus and hearing loss go hand in hand, and those with tinnitus also experience hearing loss.
 It makes sense to treat tinnitus as part of your hearing loss treatment, and many of the world’s leading hearing aid manufactures have developed advanced therapy programs specifically designed to manage the experience of tinnitus.
 While there is no cure for tinnitus, finding hearing aids that help you treat tinnitus will minimize its effects and drastically improve your quality of life.
 Imagine getting a good night’s sleep, or being able to enjoy some peace and quiet!

 Most treatment options are designed to reduce or mask your experience of tinnitus, fading tinnitus into the background and allowing you to focus on more important things in life.
-At Able Hearing, many of our hearing devices come with advanced tinnitus programs for those who want an effective way to manage their tinnitus.

 Most tinnitus treatment options use sound therapy to reduce your experience of tinnitus.
 Think about a noisy fan or a dehumidifier that creates a constant hum, and you’ll understand how sound therapy works.
 When setting up your tinnitus treatment program, you can choose from prerecorded synthetic tones, ocean sounds, rain sounds, white noise, or even your own music, which will be played in the background.
 Controlling your hearing aids from a smartphone app, you can easily turn the sounds off or on, or control the volume based on your environment and hearing needs.
 This sound therapy will mask your tinnitus, fading it into the background and allowing you to focus on other things.